meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

 ## Introduction

+Memorizing the SQL to create and maintain database objects can be difficult.
+However, there are tools that can generate the code for you based on a shorthand syntax or a graphical user interface.
 In this module, you will create database objects using Quick SQL and then view the objects in SQL Developer Web.
 Then you will then use SQL Developer Web to create an additional table and view all the database objects as a data model.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.